royles/cloudera-examples/README.md

 mvn package

-java -cp Taxi360.jar com.cloudera.se.rest.server.kudu.KuduRestServer 2020 locahost:<port> tableName
+java -cp target/KuduRestServer.jar com.cloudera.se.rest.server.kudu.KuduRestServer 8055 <kudu master>:8051

+KuduRestService <port> <Kudu Master>

+<port>        - The port that the Rest Server will start on
+<Kudu Master> - The location of the Kudu Master Server